 Introducing the CPRA

-The California Privacy Rights Act (CPRA) was passed in California on November 3, 2020 and goes into effect on the 1st of January, 2023.
-Enforcement is scheduled to begin on the 1st of July, 2023.
+The California Privacy Rights Act (CPRA) was passed in California on November 3, 2020 and went into effect on the 1st of January, 2023.
+The CPRA amends the California Consumer Protection Act (CCPA).*

-CPRA expands on the existing CCPA California Consumer Privacy Act (CCPA), giving additional privacy rights to California residents.
-This is intended to:
+In short, CPRA expands on the existing California Consumer Privacy Act (CCPA), giving additional privacy rights to California residents.

 - “Place them [consumers] on a more equal footing [with companies] when negotiating with businesses in order to protect their rights.”